Sharing is caring!

-One of our favorite things to do here in Washington state is to find places to hike in the parks around the area.
-We’ve had fun visiting several of the Washington state parks.
-We’ve also enjoyed visiting the national parks, like doing Mount Rainier hikes with kids.
+We love the greenery of the Northwest.
+And our close proximity to mountains and water make it so enticing to be outside.
+We've had fun visiting several of the Washington state parks.
+We've also enjoyed visiting the national parks, like doing Mount Rainier hikes with kids or Olympic National Park.

-One of the gems of Washington state (and in the western United States for that matter) is the lesser known national parks, North Cascades National Park.
-It’s full of easy North Cascades National Park hikes that are perfect for families!
+But by far, one of the gems of Washington state (and in the western United States for that matter) is the lesser known national park, North Cascades National Park.
+It's full of easy hikes that are perfect for families!
+In fact, this park has some of the best hikes in Washington state for kids.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.